 PeerSpot user Jason D., a cloud solutions architect at a tech services company, notes three features that make this solution valuable when he writes, "We've had different types of storage, and three things of this solution are valuable.
 The first one is its outstanding performance.
 The second one is its stability.
 In the about three years that we've had it, we've had component failures, but we never had a service interruption or any data loss.
 The third one, which is really critical, is that it is super easy to use in terms of provisioning, storage, and managing the arrays.
 I'm able to maintain a multi-site environment with a couple of dozen arrays with a single mid-level storage admin."

-Dell XtremIO is ranked 18th in All-Flash Storage Arrays with 5 reviews while Pure Storage FlashArray is ranked 1st in All-Flash Storage Arrays with 36 reviews.
-Dell XtremIO is rated 7.4, while Pure Storage FlashArray is rated 9.2.
+Dell XtremIO is ranked 21st in All-Flash Storage with 6 reviews while Pure Storage FlashArray is ranked 2nd in All-Flash Storage with 42 reviews.
+Dell XtremIO is rated 7.0, while Pure Storage FlashArray is rated 9.0.
 The top reviewer of Dell XtremIO writes "Useful data protection group, effective compression, and stable".
 On the other hand, the top reviewer of Pure Storage FlashArray writes "Provides protection against ransomware threats with immutable snapshots, and it is well known for its scalability, ease of use, and non-disruptive upgrades".
-Dell XtremIO is most compared with Dell PowerStore, Dell PowerMax NVMe, Dell SC Series, Dell Unity XT and NetApp AFF (All Flash FAS), whereas Pure Storage FlashArray is most compared with Dell PowerStore, NetApp AFF (All Flash FAS), IBM FlashSystem, HPE Nimble Storage and Huawei OceanStor.
+Dell XtremIO is most compared with Dell PowerStore, Dell PowerMax NVMe, Dell Unity XT, INFINIDAT InfiniBox and VMware vSAN, whereas Pure Storage FlashArray is most compared with Dell PowerStore, VMware vSAN, IBM FlashSystem, HPE Nimble Storage and Huawei OceanStor.
 See our Dell XtremIO vs. Pure Storage FlashArray report.